facebook/react/README.md

 npm i --save react
 ```

-## Contribute
+## Contributing

 The main purpose of this repository is to continue to evolve React core, making it faster and easier to use.
-If you're interested in helping with that, check out our **[contribution guide](https://facebook.github.io/react/contributing/how-to-contribute.html)**.
+If you're interested in helping with that, check out our [contribution guide](https://facebook.github.io/react/contributing/how-to-contribute.html).

 ### [Code of Conduct](https://code.facebook.com/codeofconduct)